tomjoht/tomjoht.github.io/_posts/2018/11/2018-11-30-trends-generalist-specialist-topic-in-simplifying-complexity-series.md

 {% include audio.html %}

-You can read the essay here: [Principle 11: Be both a generalist and specialist through your technical acuity](https://idratherbewriting.com/simplifying-complexity/both-a-generalist-and-specialist-through-technical-acuity.html).
+You can read the essay here: [Principle 11: Be both a generalist and specialist at the same time](https://idratherbewriting.com/simplifying-complexity/both-a-generalist-and-specialist-at-same-time.html).

 How exactly does the topic of being a generalist or specialist tie in with simplifying complexity?
 Here's an excerpt: